wounded-pixels/dsp-playground/README.md

 ## Now
-* clean up - footer, sizes,
+* clean up - footer, sizes, X
+* route change should also scroll to top

 ## Next up